OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/contribution_process.md

 ### 5. Acceptance

-Once your appliance code has been accepted, your pull request will be merged into the marketplace repository and you will receive an email like the following:
+Once OpenNebula has accepted your appliance, your pull request will be merged into the marketplace repository and you will receive an email like the following:

     Dear <contributor name>,